How To Celebrate Pride In A Place Where You Can't

 Make a safety plan.

 If you are planning to attend a public Pride celebration, there are key safety steps you can take to keep yourself — and other Pride-goers — protected from anti-LGBTQ+ violence.
 For example, the New York City Anti-Violence Project says it's wise to go to any event with a buddy, and fill people in on your plans so they know where you'll be.
 Have a backup charger or battery pack, as well as a list of emergency phone numbers in case your phone dies.
 When you're out, clock the 24-hour businesses nearby that you could go to if you feel unsafe.
-And finally, trust your gut, speak up if you witness harassment or violence (you can call the Anti-Violence Project's Bilingual hotline for help and support: 212-714-1141), and get away from the situation if you can.
+And finally, trust your gut, speak up if you witness harassment or violence, and get away from the situation if you can.

+If you are an LGBTQ person and you would like some more information on your rights or any of the issues raised in this article, check out Stonewall’s website.

 Advertisement